 Enrolment in a relevant master programme.
 General background in structural geology and sedimentology.
 Previous geological field experience is required.

-Rift basins are among the most common hydrocarbon and groundwater plays, or CO2 storage sites, and thus represent important geological settings in an economic perspective, and may as well play an important role in future CO2 emission reduction scenarios.
+Rift basins are among the most common hydrocarbon and groundwater plays, or CO2 storage sites.
+Thus they represent important geological settings in an economic perspective, and may as well play an important role in future CO2 emission reduction scenarios.
 Successful exploration and production/injection in rift basins requires a sound understanding of their three-dimensional architecture and their geological evolution through time.
 Emphasis is put on how extensional basin architecture develops as a function of fault growth and linkage and how sedimentary systems respond to the topographic gradients produced by faults.
 Thus, the effects of faulting on sedimentation are central topics.
 Furthermore, we focus on the effect of faulting on reservoir properties, on acquisition and compilation of outcrop data, on seismic expressions of rift basins, and on the use of geological information in reservoir models.

 Upon completing the course, the students will: